hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

   }
 }
 ```

-In the above example once once the timestep-loop completes, each timestep-thread will call the afterRun method and add the actual number of increments to the 'expected' IAtomicLong.
-In the verify method the expected number of increments is compared with the expected number of increments.
+In the above example once the timestep-loop completes, each timestep-thread will call the `afterRun` method and add the actual number of increments to the `expected` IAtomicLong object.
+In the `verify` method the expected number of increments is compared with the actual number of increments.

-The example also shows we make use of the junit assertEquals method.
-So you can use junit or any else that can verify behavior.
+The example also shows we make use of the JUnit's `assertEquals` method.
+So you can use JUnit or any other framework that can verify behaviors.
 It is even fine to throw an exception.

 It is allowed to define zero, one or more verify methods.

-By default the verify will run on all workers, but it can be configured to run on a single worker using the global property on the @Verify annotatio.
+By default the verify will run on all workers, but it can be configured to run on a single worker using the global property on the `@Verify` annotation.

-### Teardown
+### TearDown

-To automatically remove created resources, a teardown can be added.
+To automatically remove created resources, a `tearDown` can be added.
 It depends on the situation if this is needed at all for your test because in most cases the workers will be terminated anyway after the Simulator test completes.
-But just in case you need to tear down resources, it is possible.
+But just in case you need to tear down the resources, it is possible.

-In the below example the teardown is demonstrated.
+In the following example the `tearDown` is demonstrated:

 ```
 public class MyTest extends AbstractTest{
   private IAtomicLong counter;